gonodono/web-widgets/README.md

   anyway because invalidation calls go up and down the hierarchy, and this setup will abort them at the `FrameLayout` because it has zero visible area.

-  The demo originally relied on `WebView`'s `VisualStateCallback` as a readiness indicator.
-That callback apparently fires soon after anything can be drawn, whether the render is complete or not, so it takes some guessing as to the appropriate delay.
+  The demo originally used only `VisualStateCallback` as a readiness indicator, but that callback apparently fires soon after anything can be drawn, whether the render is complete or not, so it takes some guessing as to an appropriate delay.
 It's still useful, though, as an indication that the visual structure is pretty well mapped out, so we can get a height measure after it.

-  Waiting for the full render is a different matter, and seemingly it must involve some guesswork no matter how it's handled.
+  Waiting for the full render is a different matter, and seemingly must involve some guesswork no matter how it's handled.
 Presently, the demo has three different options for the delay method, defined in the [`sealed interface DrawDelay`][draw-delay].

   - `Time` uses a simple `delay()` with an exact number of milliseconds.
   - `Frames` waits for the specified number of display frames to elapse, per `Choreographer`.
-  - `Invalidations` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating.
+  - `Invalidations` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating itself.

   `Invalidations` seems to be the most reliable, at least in my simple tests, but it assumes a static page.
 If you're loading something with animations or